pltr/onering/README.md

 they preserve total order of messages.
 As a reward for finding flaws/bugs in this, I offer 64bit of random numbers for each.

 A couple of things in it were inspired by the very cool LMAX Disruptor, so thanks @mjpt777!
-It's not anywhere near as intrusive and opinionated as Disruptor though.
+It's not anywhere near as intrusive and opinionated as the Disruptor though.
 It's not a framework and its main goal is to be (very) simple.

 ## Description